ChooseWhy Choose This Program?

 Why Study Art History at Goucher?

-We live in a world saturated by images, which means that visual communication dominates many aspects of our daily lives (e.g. news, advertising, entertainment, social media, etc.).
-It is essential for today’s students to think critically about the many ways in which images across time and cultures have been – and still are – constructed to make meaning.
-Goucher’s art history program connects the history of visual culture with broader streams of inquiry into the visual world of the 21st century.
+We live in a world saturated by images, which means that visual communication dominates many aspects of our daily lives (e.g. news, advertising, entertainment, social media).
+It is essential for today’s students to think critically about the many ways in which images across time and cultures have been—and still are—constructed to make meaning.
+Goucher’s art history minor connects the history of images and artifacts with broader streams of inquiry into the visual world of the 21st century.

 LearnWhat Will You Learn?

 What Will You Learn?

 Art history students at Goucher deepen their knowledge of the history of images across time and cultures, assess theoretical and methodological approaches to the study of images, and hone their analytical and communication skills.
-Art history, with its emphasis on the political, economic, scientific, and cultural contexts of visual culture provides Goucher students a gateway to the study of cultural history, a critical eye, and an ability to integrate ideas—skills that complement their studies at Goucher and enrich their experiences beyond their undergraduate years.
+Art history, with its emphasis on the political, economic, scientific, and cultural contexts of images and artifacts, provides Goucher students a gateway to the study of cultural history, a critical eye, and an ability to integrate ideas—skills that complement their studies at Goucher and enrich their experiences beyond their undergraduate years.

 DoWhat Will You Do?